worldforge/cyphesis/README.md

 section.
-The file can be found in the cyphesis source directory, and is installed into the sysconf directory, which is by default /etc. Settings in this configuration file can be overridden in on the command line, and once overridden they will be stored permanently in .cyphesis.vconf in the users home directory.
+The file can be found in the cyphesis source directory, and is installed into the sysconf directory, which is by default /etc. Settings in this configuration file can be overridden in on the command line, and once overridden they will be stored permanently in ~/.config/cyphesis.vconf.
 In order to drop back to the default settings, remove this file.
-Settings can be incrementally overridden in ~/.cyphesis.vconf non-interactively by passing them as command line options to cyconf. cyconf will store any settings it is given in ~/.cyphesis.vconf and then exited.
-If you are planning to have multiple servers run on the same system at the same or different times, the easiest way to handle the differences in configuration would be to use the ~/.cyphesis.vconf file, and avoid modifying the master configuration file.
+Settings can be incrementally overridden in cyphesis.vconf non-interactively by passing them as command line options to cyconf. cyconf will store any settings it is given in cyphesis.vconf and then exited.
+If you are planning to have multiple servers run on the same system at the same or different times, the easiest way to handle the differences in configuration would be to use the cyphesis.vconf file, and avoid modifying the master configuration file.

 As an example, the ruleset to be used is set in cyphesis.vconf as follows: